 Definition of Plantar Warts

-Plantar warts are caused by the human papillomavirus and are also known as verruca pedis.
-The warts caused by the human papillomavirus can be found in any part of the human body but this discussion will be mainly concerned with warts that are found on the plantar surfaces of the feet and hands.
+Plantar warts are caused by human papillomavirus and are also known as verruca pedis.
+Warts caused by the human papillomavirus can be found in any part of the human body, but this discussion will mainly be concerned with warts that are found on the plantar surfaces of the feet and hands.
 The lesions are well-circumscribed and have hyperkeratosis.